-A comprehensive cleaning program with a written protocol for infection control can help prevent the spread of pathogens (germs) that cause infectious diseases in athletic areas and throughout the entire school.
-It also ensures that facilities use the most appropriate products and procedures available for the task to help avoid exposing product users and other building occupants to potential health hazards.
+A comprehensive cleaning program with a written protocol for infection control can help prevent the spread of pathogens (germs) that cause infectious diseases on school buses and throughout the entire school building.
+It also ensures that facilities and buses use the most appropriate products and procedures available for the task to help avoid exposing product users and occupants to potential health hazards.